HUSTXUECHENGXI/READING-LIST/README.md

 2.Liu H, Jin H, Xu C Z, et al. Performance and energy modeling for live migration of virtual machines[J].
 Cluster computing, 2013, 16(2): 249-264.
 # about blockchain

-# about deep-learning for medical
+# about deep-learning for medicine